ashweej18/Fintech-Case-Study/README.md

 #### **Coinbase:**
 US based cryptoexchange that started its operation in 2012, has 56 million verified users, with an ecosystem that partners in over 100 countries.
 The platform offers trading in about 50  cryptocurrencies and quotes them against 4 fiat currencies.

+**Pros**
+* User friendly platform

 ---
 #### **Gemini:**
 New York based cryptoexchange started by Winklevoss Twins in 2014.
 The company recently announced no annual fee credit card in association with Master Card that earns 3%  back on purchases automatically into cardholders’ Gemini account.
 The company not only offers trading platform and wallets, it offers custody solutions to store digital assets, and Gemini Dollar (1:1 USD backed stable coin) and Gemini Pay ( to facilitate everyday purchases at brick  and mortar stores).

 ---
 #### **Kraken:**
-US based cryptoexchange  .
+US based cryptoexchange.
 Apart from spot trading in cryptocurrencies, also offers, futures on BTC, ETH, LTC, BCH, XRP against USD and EUR  with monthly, quarterly and semiannual maturites.
 It also allows for margin trading in 16 cryptocurrencies with leverage upto 5x.

 ---
 #### **Binance:**
- headquarters in Cayman Islands ,is the largest crypotexchange in the world by volume that allows its users to trade 500+ cryptocurrencies and supports 19+ fiat currencies.
+ headquarters in Cayman Islands,is the largest crypotexchange in the world by volume that allows its users to trade 500+ cryptocurrencies and supports 19+ fiat currencies.
 The exchange facilitates spot trading, margin trading,futures trading and vanilla options trading.
 It has partnered with Visa to offer binance cards, its users can convert and spend cryptocurrencies at 60 million+ merchants worldwide.

  **Pros**
  * Over 500 cryptocurrencies traded on platform